SANNER'S LAKE SPORTSMEN'S CLUB

 NRA Approved High Power Sporting Rifle Matches

 The High Power Sporting Rifle match is a great introduction to NRA high power rifle competition.
-This course of fire is shot with any center fire rifle weighing less than 9.5 pounds and having a magazine capacity of 4 rounds or more.
-The 9.5 pound limit is with an empty magazine, and without a sling.
+This course of fire can be shot with any centerfire rifle weighing less than 9.5 pounds and having a magazine capacity of 4 rounds or more.
+The 9.5 pound limit is with an empty magazine and without a sling.
 The sling may be used in all positions except standing.
 Metallic and optical sights are both allowed.
-You will be in position and the rifle loaded when the command to FIRE is given in all stages of the match.
+You will be in position with the rifle loaded when the command to FIRE is given for all stages of the match.

 Shooting garments such as heavily padded shooting coats and gloves are not allowed to be used in sporting rifle matches.
-Garments, that are appropriate for the prevailing weather conditions only, are allowed.
+Garments appropriate for the prevailing weather conditions are allowed.
 Knee, elbow and shoulder pads and pads on rifle butt stocks are allowed.

 Latest Match Report